 A must-do full day tour experience for nature and adventure lovers!
 Transfer to Bengoh where, after receiving safety instructions and collecting your kayak, you'll start your paddling!
 Journey down a small shaded stream with overhanging trees and steep banks, before reaching the Sarawak Kiri River.
 About halfway down the river a stop is made at a delightful Bidayuh village for a traditional lunch.
 Continue kayaking along the river taking in the ever changing views of limestone hills.
 The last part of the adventure is to navigate an exciting class 1 to 2 (depending on water volume and flow) rapid!

-This full day tour starts with an early flight from Kota Kinabalu to Sandakan and transfer to the Sepilok Orang Utan Sanctuary.
+This full day tour starts with an early flight from Kota Kinabalu to Sandakan and transfer to the Sepilok Orang Utan Rehabilitation Centre.
 Take a guided walk to the feeding platform where the animals are fed twice a day.
 After lunch there's a Sandakan city tour before the return flight back to Kota Kinabalu.